omegaml/omegaml/docs/source/admin/architecture.rst

   to store data in a native format.
 While there is a Python API, PySpark, it is relatively cumbersome and complex to use.
-Most importantly, Spark does not have support for scikit-learn models nor does it provide an enterprise- ready REST API. omegaml provides the :code:`SparkBackend` to integate with an existing Spark Cluster, providing the same easy API to Spark, shielding users from the complexities and pitfalls of the PySpark API.
+Most importantly, Spark does not have support for scikit-learn models nor does it provide an enterprise- ready REST API. omega|ml provides the :code:`SparkBackend` to integate with an existing Spark Cluster, providing the same easy API to Spark, shielding users from the complexities and pitfalls of the PySpark API.